nvbn/thefuck/README.md

 ...
 ```

-If you're not afraid of blinding running corrected commands, the
+If you're not afraid of blindly running corrected commands, the
 `require_confirmation` [settings](#settings) option can be disabled:

 ```bash